 The Price of Success

 When women strive to achieve success they are often reminded that the price of working or studying late comes at the expense of their spouses, children, and friends, and even at their own personal expense.
 Have you ever been told you will regret a career now because you are missing out on your children's young lives?

 The bottom line is that in most societies around the world, men are given slack that women are not afforded when it comes to defining the roles the should play in life.
 And when "he" has it all, it is a noble thing, when "she" has it all the woman may be questioned about her values and priorities in life.
 And there's the motherhood penalty to consider.

 Men are generally better at asserting and expressing their needs.
 Biology, nature, and society better prepare boys to enter into adulthood as leaders than is true for girls.
 Girls are given dolls to play with and may be discouraged from pursuing math and science fields, and certainly, few could argue that women have a tougher time getting ahead in the corporate world than most men do.

 Being aggressive can be a great quality when it is tempered with maturity; being aggressive in the right ways can help most of us get more out of life—but many women are often timid about asking to have their own needs met.

-Men may be more likely to take a day off to golf, sleep in, watch sports, or go to the gym than a woman is because when a woman makes a demand, she may be seen as bossy, whiny, or as a selfish mother/wife.
+Men may be more likely to take a day off to golf, sleep in, watch sports, or go to the gym than women are because when a woman makes a demand, she may be seen as bossy, whiny, or as a selfish mother or wife.